aws-samples/fedramp-integrated-inventory-workbook/README.md

 ## Overview

-This example shows how you can create a Lambda function to retrieve inventory information to create the integrated inventory spreadsheet which can be used as a separate attachment to the FedRAMP System Security Plan (SSP).
+This sample shows how you can create a Lambda function to retrieve inventory information to create the integrated inventory spreadsheet which can be used as a separate attachment to the FedRAMP System Security Plan (SSP) and is the repository associated to the [Automating creation of a FedRAMP Integrated Inventory Workbook](https://aws.amazon.com/blogs/publicsector/automating-creation-fedramp-integrated-inventory-workbook/) blog post.
 The spreadsheet template can be found [here](https://www.fedramp.gov/new-integrated-inventory-template/).

 This sample populates the inventory spreadsheet with a point in time view of a subset of all AWS resources spanning multiple AWS accounts.
 The following resource types are currently supported AWS::EC2::Instance, AWS::ElasticLoadBalancingV2::LoadBalancer, AWS::ElasticLoadBalancing::LoadBalancer, AWS::DynamoDB::Table, AWS::RDS::DBInstance.